 12.5.
 The payment obligations of the European Union under this Contract shall end 18 months after the implementation period laid down in Article 2 of the Special Conditions, unless this Contract is terminated according to Article 12.
 The Contracting Authority shall notify the Coordinator of any postponement of the end date.
+It is therefore imperative that the Coordinator submits the final payment request in a timely fashion.
 12.6.
 This Contract will be terminated automatically if it has not given rise to any payment by the Contracting Authority within two years of its signature.